aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 ## Request-level load balancing

 Istio uses TCP proxy to proxy non-HTTP client requests, and all requests from the same client TCP connection are sent to a single server instance.
-This leads to a problem: when clients use long connections, multiple server instances do not receive a balanced number of requests, and when the server side is overloaded, the incoming requests that come through the existing connections can't be distributed to new instances even though more instances are added to the pool of the server cluster to share the load.
+This leads to some problems: when clients use long connections, multiple server instances do not receive a balanced number of requests.
+Furthermore, when the server side is overloaded, the incoming requests that come into the existing connections can't be redistributed to new server instances even though more instances are added to the pool of the server cluster to share the load.

-Aeraki supports layer-7(request level) load balancing for  any protocol developed based on MetaProtocol, so without any configuration, the client's proxy sends requests evenly to two different versions of the server side.
+Aeraki supports layer-7(request level) load balancing for any protocols developed based on MetaProtocol, so the client-side sidecar proxy sends requests evenly to these two server instances, enven though the client is using a single long TCP connection to connect to the server.

-Let's use the aerakictl command to view the client's application logs and see that multiple requests on the same client connection are sent sequentially to two servers, v1 and v2.
+Let's use the aerakictl command to view the client-side log, you'll see that client requests are sent to two server pods in turn, v1 and v2, like the following:

 ```bash
 ➜  ~ aerakictl_app_log client meta-thrift -f --tail 10